LRYMND/v-link/README.md

 ## 6 | Wiring

 In the installation schematic you can see how you connect everything with each other.
-I advise to keep the cables a bit longer and then shorten everything to the appropriate lenght once you install the package in your car.
+I advise to keep the cables a bit longer and then shorten everything to the appropriate length once you install the package in your car.

 ![PACKAGE2 IMAGE](repo/package2.jpg?raw=true "Package2")
 ![PACKAGE IMAGE](repo/package.jpg?raw=true "Package")